 - What is the estimated number of patients affected by the conditions?

 At the time of designation, MDSs affected approximately 2.3 in 10,000 people in the European Union (EU).
-This is equivalent to a total of around 116,000 people*, and is below the threshold for orphan designation, which is 5 people in 10,000.
+This was equivalent to a total of around 116,000 people*, and is below the threshold for orphan designation, which is 5 people in 10,000.
 This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).

 *Disclaimer: For the purpose of the designation, the number of patients affected by the condition is estimated and assessed on the basis of data from the European Union (EU 27), Norway, Iceland and Liechtenstein.
 At the time of designation, this represented a population of 504,800,000 (Eurostat 2009).